 Instant coffee is what makes this recipe work, so you can’t substitute other forms of coffee, such as espresso grounds.
 The coffee must be freeze-dried.

-Dalgona Mushroom Coffee takes organic instant coffee to an altogether healthy place by using energizing mushroom powders — which are something my husband and I drink daily already.
+Dalgona Mushroom Coffee takes organic instant coffee to an altogether healthy place by adding energizing mushroom powders — which are something my husband and I drink daily already.

 Mushroom powders stimulate the organs naturally — improving our stress response, brain health, cellular energy and bolstering the body with antioxidants.